GhostRicity/esports-cms/content/research/handbook-for-creating-e-sports-tournaments.md

 path: research
 date: 2022-04-28T17:14:59.875Z
 title: Handbook for creating e-sports tournaments
-description: "Our project team created a manual that helps schools and other organisations create e-sports tournaments.
-It is in all of our partner
-  languages: Latvian, Czech, Spanish, Italian, Portugese, Slovenian, and English."
+description: "Download your copy (in six languages) of the  manual our project team created to help your school and others organise or create e-sports tournaments.
+It is in all of our partner languages: Latvian, Czech, Spanish, Italian, Portugese, Slovenian, and English."
 featuredImage: /img/czech-manual-cover.jpg
 ---
 This is a step-by-step manual that even a novice gaming organisation can use to make tournaments.
 It talks about the whole event and how to engage students in the process.